HexFlow/tipsy/README.md

 ## Requirements
 * JVM
 * sbt
+* python2
+* matplotlib
+* scipy
+* numpy

 That's it.
-You just need to download `sbt` (Scala Build Tool), and place it in your path.
+Download `sbt` (Scala Build Tool), and place it in your path.
 It will automatically download the required version of Scala.

+For the Python dependencies, you can use a virtualenv in the scripts folder with the above listed dependencies.

 ## Using
 ```